primeqa/primeqa/primeqa/pipelines/README.md

 ## QA Pipeline

 The QA pipeline is used for Open Retrieval Question Answering.
 Open retrieval systems query large document stores for relevant passages.
-Long Form Question Answering (LFQA) is a generative task where the retrieved passages are used to generate a complex multi-sentewnce answer.
+Long Form Question Answering (LFQA) is a generative task where the retrieved passages are used to generate a complex multi-sentence answer.

-In this example we show a QA Pipeline using A ColBERT retriever  and a Fusion in Decoder (FID) generator.
+In this example we show a QA Pipeline using a ColBERT retriever  and a Fusion in Decoder (FID) generator.

 Instructions to create a ColBERT index and an FiD model for KILT-ELI5 can be found [here]()

 - Step 1:  Initialize the retriever.